netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 sudo ./edit-config charts.d.conf
 ```

-Needs to be set to "force" to be enabled
+It also needs to be set to "force" to be enabled:

 ```shell
 # example=force